SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at University of Mississippi Medical Center School of Medicine discussed a wide range of topics including ethical dilemmas, personal values, and hypothetical scenarios.
-The interview format may have been MMI (Multiple Mini Interview) based on responses referencing a variety of situational and ethical questions, but specific details were not disclosed due to nondisclosure agreements.
+Students said the most interesting question asked at University of Mississippi Medical Center School of Medicine discussed a wide range of topics, including ethical dilemmas, personal values in healthcare, and hypothetical scenarios like being trapped in a blizzard.
+The interview format may have been an MMI (Multiple Mini Interview) due to the variety of questions, and respondents may have been subject to a nondisclosure agreement based on the diverse nature of the inquiries.

 What was the most difficult question?